silos-sk/sdr-app/README.md

 ## Sick Day Rule - Console App

-This is a C# console-based app aimed at providing information on 'sick days' steroid dosage for patients with adrenal insufficiency.
-It provides prompts to gather user-tailored medical background and produce the summary of advice in a file.
+This is a C# console-based app aimed at providing information on 'Sick Day Rules' on steroid dosage for patients with adrenal insufficiency.
+It provides prompts to gather user-tailored medical background and produce the summarized content in a file.

 ## Implemented Concepts
 1. Variables